Troche4/distributedSystems/README.md

 # distributedSystems

-Repo for the clicker project in COMP 339/439.
 Author: Trey Roche

 ### Project details:
 The project is to create a decentralized client/server system for creating and responding to quiz questions.
 Instructors should be able to create questions of several different types and present them along with a code to join the quiz.
 Students should be able to use the code to access the questions.
+This code is for phase 1 of the project, which was to model the questions and quizzes using XML and object orientation, and to begin understanding a way to implement the backend.

 Stack: HTML, XML, Python, Flask